Stein 4-manifolds and corks: Infinitely many disjointly embedded knotted cork

 \section{Infinitely many disjointly embedded knotted cork}

 Here we prove Theorem~\ref{th:infinite corks} and Corollary~\ref{cor:finite exotic in S^4}.
 In the previous sections, we used the embedding theorem of Stein $4$-manifolds to construct examples.
 However, in this section, we use the embedding theorem to detect smooth structures (i.e. to evaluate the minimal genera of surfaces which represent second homology classes).
+For simplicity, we first give a proof for the $(W_1,f_1)$ cork.
+The argument is easily modified for any cork of Mazur type.

 \begin{definition}$(1)$ Let $M_n$ and $N_n$ $(n\geq 2)$ be the compact smooth $4$-manifolds with boundary given in Figure~\ref{fig12}.
 Note that $N_n$ is the cork twist of $M_n$ along $(W_1,f_1)$.

 $(2)$ Let $X_0$ be the simply connected non-compact smooth $4$-manifold given by attaching infinitely many handles to the boundary of $D^3\times [0,\infty)$ as shown in Figure~\ref{fig13}, where the $[0,\infty)$ component is horizontal line, and $\partial D^3=\mathbf{R}^2\cup \{\text{one point}\}$.
 In other words, $X_0$ is the infinite boundary sum of $\{M_i\mid i\geq 2\}$.
 Let $X_n$ be the cork twist of $X_0$ along $(W_1,f_1)$, where $W_1$ is the one contained in the $M_{n+1}$ component. \end{definition}